PROJECTS IN DEVELOPMENT FOR 2018

 After it's three-month run at Science Gallery, 'Hysteria' was programmed as part of São Carlos Videodance Festival in August 2016; and in September 2016 it was programmed as part of PROBE festival at Trinity College Dublin, where it was specially screened outdoors; projected onto the stunning 1935 Reading Room.

-Further plans for screening 'Hysteria' in 2017 are underway.
-From August-October 2017 it will be installed at Centro Universitário Maria Antonia—a multidisciplinary contemporary arts space in central São Paulo, housed in historic buildings at USP, Brazil.
+From August-October 2017 it was installed at Centro Universitário Maria Antonia—a multidisciplinary contemporary arts space in central São Paulo, housed in historic buildings at USP, Brazil.

 Funded by a Dance on the Radio Award - supported by Arts Council England.
 Dance on the Radio is produced and curated by Claire Hicks and Laura Sweeney.